 William Keble Martin and Flora Martin's gravestone in the churchyard

 * * * * *

 Keble Martin was born in the Victorian era and was a typical product of his social class and education.
 As a parson-naturalist, educated at Oxford University, he led a life it would be hard to picture a local vicar being able to enjoy today, with plenty of time for botanising throughout the British Isles.
 He could barely have imagined how, during the 50 years since his death, climate change, population growth, and developments in farming practice, land use and transportation, would result in such significant changes in the natural environment that he knew and loved.

 The Concise British Flora in Colour was published in the 1960’s,

 at a time when the environmental movement was coming into being, and only a few years after Rachel Carson’s ground-breaking book Silent Spring detailed the impact on wildlife of modern farming methods, especially the use of pesticides.

-Woodbury Wide Awake will explore not just Keble Martin’s life and work, but also related subjects such as the historical uses of wild plants, change in the natural environment, and challenges for the future.
+Woodbury Wide Awake explored not just Keble Martin’s life and work, but also related subjects such as the historical uses of wild plants, change in the natural environment, and challenges for the future.

-It will also include legacy projects such as wildflower planting;
+It also included legacy projects such as wildflower planting;

 an oral histories video; updating and developing the parish wildflower survey; and exhibiting and archiving the kneelers in St Swithun's church that were embroidered in Keble Martin's memory, in designs inspired by his book.